foxdev-studio/easylogon-docs/1-Get started/1-Introduction.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/zDCw1k0ag4o" title="EasyLogon.
 QR code authentication for everyone / @FoxDev Studio" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## EasyLogon pricing
 We have launched Beta access to EasyLogon service. **During beta testing all features of EasyLogon are free to use** for both end-users and developers.
-However, once Release version is enrolled we introduce progressive pay-as-you-go pricing system for developers
+However, once Release version is rolled out we introduce progressive pay-as-you-go pricing system for developers

 For more information about pricing, please contact our marketing team at [business@foxdev.studio](mailto:business@foxdev.studio)